COVID-19 Updates

 75% Wage Subsidy Version 2.0: Welcoming Changes for Many Businesses

 Today, the government announced key changes to the 75% Canada Emergency Wage Subsidy (CEWS).
 Today’s update addresses many of the concerns we previously raised.
 As a result, many businesses that didn’t qualify before would now qualify under what we call CEWS “Version 2.0”.
-Conditions to Qualify The subsidy is available to eligible employers who suffer
+Conditions to Qualify Who are Eligible Employers?
+Benchmark Period to Compare Revenues

 75% Wage Subsidy Version 2.0: Welcoming Changes for Many Businesses Read More »